The Mutex Watershed and its Objective: Efficient, Parameter-Free Graph Partitioning: Experiments

 The ISBI 2012 EM Segmentation Challenge \cite{isbi2012challenge} is the neuron segmentation challenge with the largest number of competing entries.
 The challenge data contains two volumes of dimensions 1.5 $\times$ 2 $\times$ 2 microns and has a resolution of 50 $\times$ 4 $\times$ 4 nm per pixel.
 The groundtruth is provided as binary membrane labels, which can easily be converted to a 2D, but not 3D segmentation.
 To train a 3D model, we follow the procedure described in \cite{beier2017multicut}.
 The test volume has private groundtruth; results can be submitted to the leaderboard.
 They are evaluated based on the Adapted Rand Score (Rand-Score) and the Variation of Information Score (VI-Score) \cite{isbi2012challenge}.

 Our method holds the top entry in the challenge's leader board\footnote{{\href{url}{http://brainiac2.mit.edu/isbi\_challenge/leaders-board-new}}} at the time of submission, see Table \ref{tab:isbi-leaderboard}.
 This is especially remarkable insofar as it is simpler than the methods holding the other top entries. \RED{Three out of four rely on a CNN to predict boundary locations and postprocess its output with the complex pipeline described in \cite{beier2017multicut}.} This post-processing first generates superpixels via distance transform watersheds.
 Then it computes a merge cost for local and long-range connections between superpixels.
 Based on this, it defines a lifted multicut partioning problem that is solved approximately.
-In contrast, our method operates purely on the pixel level and does not involve a NP-hard partioning step.
+In contrast, our method finds an optimal solution of its objective purely on the pixel level.